-- DO NOT try to light any appliance. - DO NOT touch any electrical switch.
+- DO NOT store or use gasoline or other flammable vapors and liquids in the vicinity of this or any other appliance. - What to do if you smell gas - DO NOT try to light any appliance. - DO NOT touch any electrical switch.
 DO NOT use any phone in your building. - Immediately call your gas supplier from a neighbor's phone.
 Follow the gas supplier's instructions. - If you cannot reach your gas supplier, call the fire department. - Installation and service must be performed by a qualified installer, service agency, or the gas supplier.